CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 # Start here: Accessing Sensitive Data services

-Please read this section, if you are a new Sensitive Data (SD) services user.
+If you are a new Sensitive Data (SD) services user, this section is for you.
 Here you learn all the basics, like how to access SD Services for the firs time and how to manage your project's billing unit consumption, storage space, project members and what happens to your data upon project closure.

 Contents: